iptables-save > fw1-rules.v001

 Nftables is a framework by the Netfilter Project that provides packet filtering, network address translation (NAT), and other packet mangling.
 It's a successor to iptables and aims to provide a more efficient and flexible way of handling packet filtering and classification.
 Nftables uses a new, simple, and coherent syntax compared to iptables.

-nft add rule ip filter input tcp dport 22 accept
+nft add rule ip filter input ip saddr 192.168.1.100 drop

 Nftables offers a robust and versatile solution for network packet manipulation in Linux environments, making it a valuable tool for network administrators and cybersecurity professionals.
 Its integration with the Linux kernel and improved syntax make it a more effective tool for managing network traffic and ensuring security.